quauab/ExifReader/README.md

 </ul>

 <h2>Motivation</h2>
 Worked a previous project, the program needed the ability to read a jpeg's metadata.
-I uploaded to Github a reference or possible Java library for others.
+I uploaded to Github as reference or possible Java library for others.

 <h2>Notes</h2>
 The ExifReader class reads a limited amount of tags - see ExifReader